 - Economic sustainability

-Please send abstracts of approx. 300 words, noting institutional affiliation if any, plus a short biography.
+Please send proposals of approx. 300 words, noting institutional affiliation if any, plus a short biography.
 Please indicate clearly the nature of your contribution and whether any particular technical set-up will be required.
 Academic presentations and artist talks should aim for a duration of around 20 minutes.
 We encourage a range of presentation formats and will do our best to accommodate non-standard set-ups.
 Notifications will be sent by 9 April.

 The conference will not have registration fees.
 Proposals should be sent to email@example.com